luapower/luapower-all/winapi_binding.md

 The easiest way to create a new class is to use the code of an existing class as a template.
 There are base classes for almost everything, so:

 * subclass from `Control` if you are creating a new kind of control.
-	* subclass from `WindowClass` if you are creating a new kind of top-level window.
+* subclass from `Window` if you are creating a new kind of top-level window.
 * subclass from `VObject` if it's a non-visual class.
 * subclass from `ItemList` if your class represents a list of objects.

 ### Initialization

 Initialization is done by overriding the `__init` constructor.
-`BaseWindowClass` also provides pre- and post-window-creation hooks which you can override:
+`BaseWindow` also provides pre- and post-window-creation hooks which you can override:

 	__before_create(self, info, args)